 While most lenses are clear, you can also choose from a variety of tints and lens colors.
 Yellow lenses, which may offer some protection from the harmful blue light emitted by digital screens, are available in children’s eyeglasses.

 Some brands offer their own proprietary lenses in children’s eyewear.
-For example, Wiley X Youth Force lenses meet ASTM F803 Sports Safety, ANSI High Impact, and ANSI High Velocity Impact standards.
+For example, Wiley X Youth Force lenses meet ASTM F803 Sports Safety, ANSI High-Impact, and ANSI High-Velocity Impact standards.
 Whether your child takes a tumble or a ball to the face, rest assured their eyes are safe in these glasses.

 Frames typically come with one of two options in nose padsadjustable or integrated pads.
 The adjustable style usually includes non-slip pads.
 This benefits the child in two ways: The nose pad will adjust to fit comfortably and securely, and the non-slip pad will keep the eyeglasses in place.
 Integrated nose pads are molded into the frame, with no separate parts or pieces.
 The benefit of integrated pads is durabilitybecause, let’s face it, kids can be rough on their eyewear.